 After those three very heavy and harsh sounding songs and electronic one called Last Night I Rocked the Room Like Elvis and Had Them Laughing Like Richard Pryor which could be just like the show I saw of his last year.
 We heard Mark’s acoustic guitar playing on the next track Fragile, only one with it on so it’s closest to his older stuff.
 Father’s Day is musically more ambient then we go back the sound of the early tracks on the song called Sally but I think I do like these lyrics better on this than on to those early tracks on the album.
 Thinking about it each song just gets better and better, real flow or you kind-off get into a groove after a while because that.
 The next three tracks or the last songs on the album are just breathe taking.
 America’s Most Wanted Mark Kozelek And John Dillinger has to be one of the greatest song titles for a longtime.
 Then Exodus and Beautiful You are totally well beautiful.
 I guess these track are more atmospherically musically.
 Mark’s lyrics are unbelievable here and I feel bit silly trying to say how great they’re.
 Thinking about it all those albums above that I named dropped at the top of the page they all do the same thing, somehow the tracks just get better and better as the album goes on, do you know what I mean?
 Mark’s lyrics just unbelievable again and once again words fail me but his are almost never ending.
 I read somewhere a while ago, I can’t remember where but he was saying he can just walk into to a 7-11 and come with a song in his head, that’s totally amazing to me.

-So anyway it also seems easier to buy from the artist themselves, you know record label and/or website than anywhere else now, I had to get the CD and would like to get the vinyl too, that just sounds some of his lyrics on the first track.
+So anyway it also seems easier to buy from the artist themselves, you know record label and/or website than anywhere else now.
+I had to get the CD and would like to get the vinyl too, that just sounds some of his lyrics on the first track.
 My home town, Perth is in the lyrics too twice on two different songs.
 I was writing a post about his show he played here last year so maybe should finish writing it.
-Mark has told crowds at some the half a dozen shows they have played both of them are going to and/or working on a follow-up album together for 2017 so it’s not going to be just one record but we will see I guess what happens about that.
+Mark has told crowds at some the half a dozen shows they have played both of them are going to and are already working on a follow-up album together for 2017 so it’s not going to be just one record but we will see I guess what happens about that.
 Mark’s on the cover in a fields of sunflowers it seems it’s the first cover he’s been on out of all his albums he’s recorded, the photo was taken by by Steve Shelley, drummer formerly from Sonic Youth and the woman is Macha Kouznetsova if you like to know, who’s also in the lyrics on the album too.
 Kozelek has done all the album covers up to this point of pretty much all his records he’s done so that’s why he’s not on them because he’s behind the camera.
-I’ll say to finish off this post I will give the album Jesu / Sun Kil Moon four and one quarter of sunflowers fields out of five.
+I’ll say to finish off this post I will give the album Jesu/Sun Kil Moon four and one quarter of sunflowers fields out of five.
 You should listen to it yourself and to finish off the post here’s the song titles, times and what it all adds up too.

-Jesu / Sun Kil Moon track listing:
+Jesu/Sun Kil Moon track listing:

 1. Good Morning My Love – 7:04